VISHINATH KAMPASI (1853-1938 ) A GREAT PIONEER OF PRINTING AND PHOTOGRAPHY IN KASHMIR

 to mention that many old photographs that

-are being circulated in Social Media under the
+are being circulated on social media platforms under the

 series “OLD KASHMIR IMAGES